-The measure we adopt to check for the degree of integration of equity markets among EMU member countries is a measure of bilateral dispersion.
-In standard international asset pricing models, the value weighted portfolio represents the benchmark for global integration since it represents the optimal portfolio held by all investors if they were identical and faced identical barriers and sources of risks.
-Analogously, when the focus of the analysis shifts on the degree of integration within a sub-group of countries, such as the EMU members, the benchmark becomes the Euro area representative investor or, under a similar perspective, the closeness of EMU countries' portfolios.
-In this setting, therefore, we can observe full convergence within a sub-group even though there is divergence of the group from the rest of the world and, consequently, absence of global integration.
-A direct implication of this reasoning is that also the reduction in home bias often indicated as a plausible measure of EMU integration may be misleading: it addresses the question of global integration since the benchmark is the value weighted portfolio saying nothing about the within EMU integration.
-Lane and Milesi-Ferretti (2007) in a recent empirical contribution have also evidenced the trend towards a "Euro area bias", that is a bias of EMU countries towards equities issued by member countries.
-This important finding points to the reduction of investment barriers among EMU countries but it does not necessarily entail a higher degree of financial integration as meant in this paper.
-In fact, as stressed above, what need to be tested is the homogenization of investment barriers rather than reduction of investment barriers.12 It may be the case, in fact, that the representative investors of the different EMU countries, though all increase their portfolio share invested in Euro assets, do follow diverging investment patterns and so doing dipart from the Euro area representative investor.
-An alternative choice to our measure of bilateral dispersion could be a measure of dispersion of EMU countries' portfolios around an EMU benchmark.
-However it would have risen the problem of choosing the appropriate benchmark against which to compare the observed portfolios.
-Furthermore, our choice of bilateral dispersion rests on two key reasons.
-The first is that it allows to capture the different convergence speed of the various pairs of EMU countries.
-The second is that it allows to derive, directly from our theoretical setting, testable implications and interpretations of the determinants of portfolios' dispersion.
-Table 1 reports the growth of bilateral portfolio wedge (bpw) from 1997 to 2004.
-This measure quantifies the extent to which two countries' portfolios have approached (negative growth) or diverged (positive growth).13 The reported measure is obtained computing, for each country pair (l, y) the growth in asset j wedge, Δ{ly}^{j} , for any asset j in the opportunity set, weighted by its market share.
+We adopt a measure of bilateral dispersion to capture the degree of integration of equity markets among EMU member countries.
+In standard international asset pricing models, the value weighted portfolio represents the benchmark for global integration since it represents the optimal portfolio held by all investors if they faced identical barriers and sources of risks.
+Analogously, when the focus of the analysis shifts to the degree of local integration within a subgroup of countries, such as the EMU group, the benchmark becomes the euro area representative investor.
+We may therefore observe full convergence within a sub-group even though there is divergence of the group from the rest of the world, and consequently an absence of global integration.
+A direct implication of this reasoning is that the reduction in home bias, often indicated as a plausible measure of EMU integration, might be misleading: rather, the home bias measure addresses the issue of global integration, since the benchmark is the value weighted portfolio and nothing is said about internal EMU integration.
+Lane and Milesi-Ferretti (2007), in a recent empirical contribution to the literature, have also demonstrated a trend toward a "euro area bias", that is a bias of EMU countries toward equities issued by member countries.
+This important finding points to the reduction of investment barriers among EMU countries, but it does not necessarily entail a higher degree of local financial integration as defined in this paper.
+In fact, as stressed above, what must be tested is the homogenization of investment barriers, rather than the reduction of investment barriers.
+It might in fact be the case that the representative investors of the various EMU countries, though increasing their portfolio shares invested in euro assets, do follow diverging investment patterns, and in so doing, depart from the euro area representative investor.

+An alternative to our measure of bilateral dispersion could be a measure of dispersion of EMU country portfolios around an EMU benchmark.
+However, this would give rise to the problem of choosing the appropriate benchmark against which to compare the observed portfolios.
+Furthermore, our choice of bilateral dispersion rests on two key foundations.
+The first is the capture of the convergence speed of each pair of EMU countries.
+The second is the derivation, directly from our theoretical setting, of testable implications and interpretations of the determinants of portfolio dispersion.

+Table 1 reports the growth of the bilateral portfolio wedge (bpw) from 1997 to 2004.
+This measure quantifies the extent to which two countries' portfolios have approached (negative growth) or diverged (positive growth).
+The reported measure is obtained by computing, for any asset in the opportunity set, the growth in asset j wedge, $\Delta{ly}^{j}$ for the country pair (l, y) and weighting each growth in $\Delta{ly}^{j}$ by j's market share.
 For

-$^{1^{2}}$ Note that the two concepts are non at all equivalent unless considering the limit case in which the reduction in investment barrier leads to its elimination.
+$1^{2}$ The two concepts are not at all equivalent, except in the limit case in which a reduction in investment barriers leads to their elimination.

-13Note that our definition of portfolio wedge depends on the country y you are taking as benchmark against which to compare the others.
-In fact, the each asset j wedge between country l and country y is computed relative to the country y's portfolio.
-It implies, in general, different results when computing the portfolio wedge between country l and y according to the benchmark country.
-For sake of simplicity, we report on the table the average growth rate of bpw for each couple (l, y) obtained averaging the two measures of bpw, l-based and y-based.
+&lt;sup>13Note that our definition of portfolio wedge depends on country y taken as a benchmark and against which other countries are compared.
+In fact, each asset j wedge between country l and country y can be computed relative to country y's or to country l's portfolio, leading generally to different results.
+For simplicity, we report in the table the average growth rate of bpw for each couple (l, y), obtained by averaging the two - l-based and y-based - measures of bpw.